Preparing citizens for encounters with law enforcement

 Know Your Rights: basic discussion about citizen rights & constitutional laws, including the 4th & 5th amendments

-Comply Then Complain: discussion about interactions with law enforcement - do's & don'ts; knowing your rights; complying with officers
+Cooperation is Key: discussion about interactions with law enforcement - do's & don'ts; knowing your rights; complying with officers and filing a complaint after, if needed

 Beliefs: promote the idea that when the community & law enforcement understand each other, relationships improve